Leibniz complexity of Nash functions on differentiations

 \section{Abstract}

 The derivatives of Nash functions are Nash functions which are derived algebraically from their minimal polynomial equations.
 In this paper we show that, for any non-Nash analytic function, it is impossible to derive its derivatives algebraically, i.e., by using linearity and Leibniz rule finite times.
-In fact we prove algebraically the impossibility of algebraic computations, by using K{\" a}hler differentials.
-Then the notion of Leibniz complexity of a Nash function is introduced in this paper as the minimal number of usages of Leibniz rules to compute the total differential algebraically.
-We provide general observations and upper estimates on Leibniz complexity of Nash functions using the binary expansions and the complexity of Nash functions introduced by Ramanakoraisina.
+In fact we prove the impossibility of such kind of algebraic computations, algebraically by using K{\" a}hler differentials.
+Then the notion of Leibniz complexity of a Nash function is introduced in this paper, as a computational complexity on its derivative, by the minimal number of usages of Leibniz rules to compute the total differential algebraically.
+We provide general observations and upper estimates on Leibniz complexity of Nash functions, related to the binary expansions, the addition chain complexity, the non-scalar complexity and the complexity of Nash functions in the sense of Ramanakoraisina,